-It’s humbling to work with Takara, who is the matriarch and oldest member of the San Antonio pod.
+It’s humbling to work with Takara, who is the oldest member of the San Antonio pod.

 In addition to her love of learning and our daily interactions, Takara enjoys spending time with her two youngest offspring, Sakari and Kamea, with whom she can often be found swimming.

 My deep bond with Takara developed during our coinciding pregnancies.
 Our daughters were born just 9 days apart and for me, as a new mom, watching Takara’s exceptional parenting abilities is fascinating.
 The level of attention and protection she gives the young whales is not only impeccable, but also provides the mental stimulation she seems to thrive on.

 In addition to caring for her pod, Takara enjoys a number of enrichment activities.
 She’s always up for sharing kelp or getting a good back rub.
 She especially enjoys figuring out puzzle toys with her daughters.